Åke Hök: Career

 Hök was commissioned as an officer in 1910 and was assigned as an underlöjtnant in the Scanian Dragoon Regiment where he was promoted to lieutenant in 1912.
 He attended the Royal Swedish Army Staff College from 1917 to 1919 and was captain of the General Staff in 1923.
 Hök served in the Military Office of the Land Defence and in the French Army in 1927.
 He became ryttmästare in the Life Regiment of Horse in 1928.

 Hök served as an expert in the Ministry of Defence in 1928, 1931 and 1936.
-He was chief of staff of the Cavalry Inspectorate (Kavalleriinspektionen) from 1932 to 1935 and in 1933 he became major of the General Staff.
-Hök was promoted to lieutenant colonel and assigned to Scanian Cavalry Regiment (Skånska kavalleriregementet) in 1936 where he became colonel and commanding officer in 1937.
+He was chief of staff of the Cavalry Inspectorate (Kavalleriinspektionen) from 1932 to 1935, and in 1933, he became major of the General Staff.
+Hök was promoted to lieutenant colonel and assigned to the Scanian Cavalry Regiment (Skånska kavalleriregementet) in 1936, where he became colonel and commanding officer in 1937.
 He was then appointed executive commander of the Life Regiment Hussars in 1942 and served as acting Inspector of the Local Defence within the III Military District from 1943 to 1944.
 Hök was commanding officer of the Scanian Cavalry Regiment from 1946.